juno-b/mixed-ability-collab/README.md

 This project is built and tested on a Tobii Pro Fusion eye tracker and a Leap Motion controller.

-You will need matplotlib and numpy to run the Python scripts.
+You will need matplotlib, numpy, and Flask to run the Python scripts.

 ### Installation